cri-o/cri-o/docs/crio.8.md

 **--gid-mappings**: Specify the GID mappings to use for user namespace.

 **--help, -h**: Print usage statement

+**--hooks-dir**=["*path*", ...]

+Each `*.json` file in the path configures a hook for CRI-O containers.
+For more details on the syntax of the JSON files and the semantics of hook injection, see `oci-hooks(5)`.
+CRI-O currently support both the 1.0.0 and 0.1.0 hook schemas, although the 0.1.0 schema is deprecated.

+This option may be set multiple times; paths from later options have higher precedence (`oci-hooks(5)` discusses directory precedence).

+For the annotation conditions, CRI-O uses the Kubernetes annotations, which are a subset of the annotations passed to the OCI runtime.
+For example, `io.kubernetes.cri-o.Volumes` is part of the OCI runtime configuration annotations, but it is not part of the Kubernetes annotations being matched for hooks.

+For the bind-mount conditions, only mounts explicitly requested by Kubernetes configuration are considered.
+Bind mounts that CRI-O inserts by default (e.g. `/dev/shm`) are not considered.

+If `hooks_dir` is unset, CRI-O will currently default to `/usr/share/containers/oci/hooks.d` and `/etc/containers/oci/hooks.d` in order of increasing precedence.
+Using these defaults is deprecated, and callers should migrate to explicitly setting `hooks_dir`.

 **--insecure-registry=**: Enable insecure registry communication, i.e., enable un-encrypted and/or untrusted communication.